 Eating and Cooking on a Bicycle Tour | Part 1

-In my list of things I love in this world, both cycling and food are high up there.
-Obsession is probably a better way to describe my commitment level for both :-) My poor suffering family, friends and work colleagues generally have to listen to me talking obsessively about one of them constantly.
-And more often than not, I'm dreaming of my next meal shortly after finishing the last!
+In my list of things I love in this world, both cycling and food are up there.
+Obsession is probably a better way to describe my commitment level for both.
+My poor suffering family, friends and work colleagues generally have to listen to me talking obsessively about one of them constantly.

-I have always eaten well to feed my cycling over the years, but nothing prepared me for the hunger I would feel after progressing into the world of cycle touring!
-With many long days in the saddle and having all my kit on the back of the bicycle, three meals a day soon turns into many more!
-This makes bicycle touring and food a perfect match for me.
+I have always eaten well to feed my cycling over the years, but nothing prepared me for the hunger I would feel after progressing into the world of cycle touring.
+With many long days in the saddle and having all my kit on the back of the bicycle, three meals a day soon turns into many more.
+Bicycle touring and food are a perfect match for me.
 Exploring new cultures often means trying new food, which I think is what travel is all about.

-I have read many posts from people asking what, when and how to eat on a cycle tour.
+The question of when and how to eat on a cycle tour keeps being asked.
 Do you need special food?
 What travels well in your panniers?
 How much?
 When to eat?
 The list goes on and on.
-Much of this is down to the individual to decide, however, this series of posts is to run through what I do when out on a bicycle tour.
-I'm not saying it is what you should do or I'm an expert in nutrition.
-It's an insight into what I do.
-And if it helps someone, then that is good thing.
-Ultimately it is about working out what works for you.
-And that will mean some trial and error.
-Don't be put off by that.
+Much of this is down to the individual to decide, however, this series of posts will run through what I do when out touring.
+I'm now an expert in nutrition - it's an insight into what I do and hopefully it helps other people.
+It can mean working out what works for you, and that will mean some trial and error.
+Please don't be put off by that.
 See it as a journey to cycle touring food heaven!

-I like to keep things simple, so let me start with the way I see the differences in cycling and eating.
-To me cycle touring isn't like high speed road racing where you need fast, quick releasing energy foods, special breakfasts and controlled diets.
-I think you can eat everyday food.
-Food you enjoy.
-Quite often these energy gels and similar high energy products don't taste very nice, are expensive and can leave you feeling awful if you eat too many.
-Don't get me wrong, these type of energy foods have their place and will get you out of trouble if you do 'bonk' one day.
-It is handy to have one as an emergency.
+To me cycle touring isn't like high-speed road racing where you need fast, quick releasing energy foods, special breakfasts and controlled diets.
+I believe you can eat everyday food.
+The food you enjoy.
+Quite often these energy gels and similar high energy products don't taste very nice, are expensive, and can leave you feeling awful if you consume too many.
+Don't get me wrong, they have their place and will get you out of trouble if you do 'bonk' one day.
+And it can be handy to have one in an emergency.
 Or alternatively, have a bag of high sugar sweets for those dark moments in the saddle!

-From the cycle touring point of view, most people are not in a rush and aren't trying to push themselves into the red all day.
-They are not racing (normally anyway!).
-They are quite often chilling out, taking in the world, plodding along and like to make more stops.
-For me the nature of cycle touring is about getting away from it all and having a great time away.
-And enjoying what you eat at the same time is all part of it.
-I generally spend much of my day riding, thinking about my next meal and when I can eat another snack.
+From a cycle touring point of view, most people are not in a rush and aren't trying to push themselves into the red all day.
+They are not racing - they are often chilling out, taking in the world, exploring new cultures and generally plodding along.
+For me, the nature of cycle touring is about getting away from it all and enjoying what you eat is all part of it.

 Obviously what you chose to eat is important.
 You need enough calories to fuel you each day.
-Getting this wrong could see you depleting your reserves and feeling awful.
-The 'bonk' as it is known in cycling.
-If you have ever experienced this, then you know how awful it is!
+Getting this wrong could see you depleting your reserves and feeling awful - the 'bonk' as it is known in cycling.
+If you have ever experienced this, then you know how awful it is.
 Whilst on this topic, it is worth mentioning that a tour cycle tour is not a time to go on a diet!
-You need to do your best to match your intake to the expected mileage and doesn't mean cutting back in an attempt to get a beach body!
+You need to do your best to match your intake to the expected mileage and that doesn't mean cutting back.
+Eat well!

 Only you can work the right balance of calories.
-It may mean trial and error, but you will get there with a bit of common sense.
+It may mean trial and error, but you will get there.
 Don't be afraid to try new things.
 Maybe pop away for a short tour in your local area to work out how to eat before you hit the road for an epic cycle tour!
 It really doesn't take long to understand what works for yourself and putting in some effort will pay off.

 At home, I eat a good mix of foods and I like to do the same when out on my bicycle.
 I'm on holiday after all and want to eat well and not just survive on boring plain pasta and water!
-I want food with flavor.
+I want food with flavour.
 There are some practicalities when choosing food.
 What is the weather like?
-Is there space in your panniers for my bags of shopping?
+Is there space in your panniers for my shopping?
 Do I have the tools to cook the food?
-You get the picture.
 You don't want a mass of heavy food weighing you down that also melts in the midday sun.
-Have a think before you run into the shop starving hungry and find you don't have enough room!
-Try to have a rough plan before you enter the shop and stick to it!
+Have a think before you run into the shop starving hungry and find you don't have enough room.
+Try to have a rough plan before you enter the shop and stick to it.
 I know what it is like looking around shops hot, thirsty and hungry.
-I come out with lots of cold beer, crisps, peanuts, pastries, chocolate and far too much meat to go a BBQ!
-Trust me, you will do this at least once.
+I come out with lots of cold beer, crisps, peanuts, pastries, chocolate and far too much meat for dinner!

 I do try to keep to a budget when touring and keeping track of the food you buy is key to making sure nothing goes to waste.
 I believe you can eat well, even on a small budget.
 If I'm in France for example, I try to stick to around 15 Euro per day for all my meals and drinks.
-It quite often works out that I spend more one day and use the excess food into the next.
-I think I could go lower if I cut out some of the expensive cashew nuts and evening beers out of my basket.
-It is about what you can afford and your food tastes.
+It quite often works out that I spend more one day and use the excess food in the next.

-One day when I'm a little richer (hopefully!), I'll do some five star touring, stay in posh hotels, dine in the finest restaurants and have smoked salmon and cream cheese for lunch!
+One day when I'm a little richer, I'll do some five star touring; stay in fancy hotels, dine in the finest restaurants and have smoked salmon and cream cheese for lunch!
 Although I suspect I may find it rather boring and the diners and hotel guests will never appreciate me in my cycling clothes!
-Think I'll stick to camping, BBQ's and cooking my own food.
-And above all waking up to the sound of the world :-)
+For me, eating a meal at my camping spot, with the sunshine or stars twinkling is perfect.